Technology

 The Green Deal

-The Green Deal was a government scheme that provided loans for energy-efficient home improvements.
-But you can still get a Green Deal loan, so find out more.
+The Green Deal provides loans for energy-efficient home improvements.
+The Green Deal's open for new applications again in 2017, after the original government scheme closed in 2015.

-The Green Deal has changed since it launched in 2013.
-Find out more about the changes, including whether it affects you if you have an existing Green Deal loan, and how you can pay for home improvements.
+The Green Deal is open for applications again, after the original scheme closed in 2015.
+Find out more about the new Green Deal scheme, and changes to the old one.
+Including whether it affects you if you have an existing Green Deal loan, and how you can pay for home improvements.

 The Green Deal was a government scheme that provided loans to households to finance energy-efficient home improvements.
 The loan aimed to be paid back through the savings made on energy bills.

-Although the government stopped supporting the Green Deal Finance Company in July 2015, you can still get a Green Deal loan from private companies that are registered to deliver these loans.
+The original scheme ran from 2013 to July 2015, when the government stopped supporting the Green Deal Finance Company.
+Some private companies continued offering Green Deal loans though.

+Now the Green Deal Finance Company has begun offering loans for selected energy efficient home improvements again.
+It says the scheme, now backed by private investors, will be renamed in autumn 2017 ahead of a full re-launch in 2018.

-Read on to find out if you can pay a Green Deal loan back early and if Green Deal home improvements are under warranty.
+Read on to find out more about the new scheme.
+If you already have a Green Deal loan, find out if you can pay it back early and if Green Deal home improvements are under warranty.
 Plus, what to do if you're selling your home and have a Green Deal, and how to switch energy supplier.

 There are simple and cheap things you can do to save money and energy at home.
 Start with a water-saving shower head or keep track of your heating with a smart thermostat.